-These bonds are a joint and several obligations of both the City and the County of Alameda; each entity has covenanted to budget and appropriate one-half of the annual lease payments.
+These bonds are a joint and several obligation of both the City and the County of Alameda; each entity has covenanted to budget and appropriate one-half of the annual lease payments.

-On May 20, 2000, the Authority refunded the 1995 Series B bonds with its Lease Revenue Bonds (Oakland Coliseum Project) 2000 Refunding Series C (Tax-Exempt) bonds in the amount of \$150,800,000 and 2000 Refunding Series D (Taxable) bonds in the amount of \$50,500,000 (of which \$48,300,000 remains currently outstanding).
-The 1995 Series A bonds are still outstanding.
+On May 20, 2000, the Authority refunded the 1995 Series B bonds with its Lease Revenue Bonds (Oakland Coliseum Project) 2000 Refunding Series C (Tax-Exempt) bonds in the amount of \$150,800,000 and 2000 Refunding Series D (Taxable) bonds in the amount of \$50,500,000 (of which \$95,950,000 remains currently outstanding).
+The 1995 Series A Bonds were defeased in May 2003.
+The securities purchased to defease these bonds were held in escrow by a trustee and used to call all outstanding bonds on February 1, 2004.
+In addition, the Authority substituted letters of credit issued by the Bank of New York and the California State Teachers' Retirement System with a letters of credit issued by the Canadian Imperial Bank of Commerce and the California State Teachers' Retirement System for the Series 2000C Bonds, and Wachovia Bank delivered a letter of credit for the Series 2000D Bonds.